-- Students who do not attend any sessions of a course for which they have registered should contact their Academic Advisor to be withdrawn from the course, and their account will be credited for the tuition and be charged a Drop fee. - If a student does not attend/participate any week of a class, they will be credited one hundred percent of their tuition. - If a student attends/participates the first week of the class, and notifies their Academic Advisor of withdrawal before the second week, they will be credited eighty percent of their tuition. - If a student does not participate the first week, but attends/participates the second week, they are no longer eligible to be credited for the tuition. - If a student withdraws after the second week of the course, they are no longer eligible to be credited for the tuition. - If a student has already received textbooks for the courses, it is recommended the books be returned immediately for credit.
+- Students who do not attend any sessions of a course for which they have registered should contact their Academic Advisor to be withdrawn from the course, and their account will be credited for the tuition and be charged a drop fee. - If a student does not attend/participate any week of a class they will be credited one hundred percent of their tuition. - If a student attends/participates the first week of the class they will be credited eighty percent of their tuition. - If a student does not participate the first week, but attends/participates the second week, they are no longer eligible to be credited for the tuition. - If a student withdraws after the second week of the course, they are no longer eligible to be credited for the tuition. - If a student has already received textbooks for the courses, it is recommended the books be returned immediately for credit.
 Many courses change books or update editions without notice.